aspose-words/Aspose.Words-API-References/english/net/aspose.words/incorrectpasswordexception/_index.md

 Thrown if a document is encrypted with a password and the password specified when opening the document is incorrect or missing.

+To learn more, visit the [Programming with Documents](https://docs.aspose.com/words/net/programming-with-documents/) documentation article.

 ```csharp
 public class IncorrectPasswordException : Exception
 ```